CDRT/docs/dash/dash_top.md

 1. Right click on the specific system on which the power operation is to be performed.
 2. Select **Power** from the menu.
 You will get the Power screen.
-3. The Power Screen will show:
+3. The **Power Screen** will show:
-  - The system name against which you are going to perform the power operation
+  - The system name against which you are going to perform the power operation,
   - The current power state of the system.
   - The list of power states which the system can accept from its current state is shown in the &#39;select power state to apply&#39; drop down list.
-4. To start the transition of the system to the new power state, click **Apply**
+4. To start the transition of the system to the new power state, click **Apply**.
 5. The result of the operation will be displayed.
 Click **Finish** to close the Power window.

 ![ Power operation on single system](../img/dash/10-dash.png)